 There are three types of units in the game: combat units (CC), support units (SU) and leaders units.
 The information presented on the units is always displayed along the same pattern.
-One can see the units inside the units detail panel (click on a friendly stack on map and click on the small tank button), where the most useful data is presented (combat, movement, morale, name, type).
-See illustration 4.3 below.
+One can see the units inside the units detail panel (click on a friendly stack on map and click on the small 3-men-like button), where the most useful data is presented (combat, movement, morale, name, type).
+See illustration 4.3 below (showing naval units).